cesperian/5x5_jq_uploader/README.md

 # 5x5_jq_uploader

-This is a parameterizeable plug in for jQuery that can be used to upload one or more files.
+A parameterizeable plug in for jQuery that can be used to upload one or more files.

 ## About
 Use it and you're in the pipe, five by five...